dperson/smokeping/README.md

 # How to use this image

-## Hosting a Smokeping instance with reports on port 8000
+## Hosting a Smokeping instance on port 8000

     sudo docker run --name smokeping -p 8000:80 -d dperson/smokeping